Banging Toolbox

 Features to consider with a tap and die set

-- Build quality.
+• Build quality.
 Build quality refers to the correlation between material construction and price.
-An expensive set should also be of exceptional and quality steel (made from HSS).
+An expensive set must be of exceptional and quality steel (made from HSS).

-- Sizes.
+• Sizes.
 You’d want to go with a versatile set that covers both SAE and metric sizes.
-A good-sized set is one that has at least 30 pieces.
+A phenomenal-sized set is one that includes at least 30 pieces.

 Reasons to buy a tap and die set